 This type of attack can happen on a local level.
 Local attackers can exploit such a flaw to bypass specified security restrictions and perform malicious activities.
 Such vulnerability in Windows Kernel was disclosed by Microsoft on May 12, 2015.
 The update that was released to patch it is KB 3050514.
 In Microsoft’s language, “the vulnerability could allow security feature bypass if an attacker logs on to an affected system and runs a specially crafted application”.

-To understand security feature bypass, let’s take another look at the vulnerabilities patched on March 8 2016 – KB 3141780.
+To understand security feature bypass, let’s take another look at some older vulnerabilities patched on March 8, 2016.

 What Is Information Disclosure?

 Information disclosure is a term used by Microsoft to describe vulnerabilities that intentionally or unintentionally disclose information to an attacker that is not authorized to have access to it.
 However, a more relevant way to describe such a threat is information exposure.